 Most foods that contain carbohydrates can cause gas.
 By contrast, fats and proteins cause little gas.

-The sugars that cause gas are raffinose, lactose, fructose and sorbitol.
+The sugars that cause gas are raffinose, stachyose, verbascose, lactose, fructose, and sorbitol:

-- Raffinose is present in large amounts in beans.
+- Raffinose, stachyose, verbascoce are indigestible oligosaccharides present in large amounts in legumes, especially beans.
 Smaller amounts of this complex sugar are found in cabbage, Brussels sprouts, broccoli, asparagus, other vegetables and whole grains.

 - Lactose is the natural sugar in milk.
 It is also found in milk products, such as cheese and ice cream, and processed foods, such as bread, cereal, and salad dressing.
 Many people, particularly those of African, Native American, or Asian background, have low levels of the enzyme lactase needed to digest lactose.
 Also, as people age, their enzyme levels decrease.
 As a result, over time people may experience increasing amounts of gas after eating food containing lactose.